SQream/sqream_docs/sql/sql_statements/dml_commands/select.rst

    Unlike some databases, ``NULL`` values are neither first nor last - but can appear anywhere in the result set.

-.. tip:: SQream DB does not support functions and complex arguments in the ``ORDER BY`` clause.
+.. tip:: Blue does not support functions and complex arguments in the ``ORDER BY`` clause.
 To work around this limitation, use ordinals or aliases, as with the examples below, which are functionally identical.

 .. code-block:: psql